-The Faculty of Public Health and Policy is responsible for organizing a one-year Master's course in Public Health, which allows students to take either a general MSc in Public Health, or to follow one of several more specialised streams: Health Services Management, Health Promotion, Environmental Health or Health Services Research.
+The Faculty of Public Health and Policy is responsible for organizing a one-year Master's course in Public Health, which allows students to take either a general MSc in Public Health, or to follow one of several more specialised streams: Health Services Research.
 The Faculty also jointly teaches the MSc Public Health in Developing Countries and MSc Control of Infectious Disease (with the Faculties of Infectious and Tropical Diseases and Epidemiology and Population Health), and MSc Health Policy, Planning and Financing (jointly with the London School of Economics).
 Master's courses are organized in a modular format across the whole School.
-One of the growing areas of Faculty teaching is distance-based learning, with MScs in Public Health and Global Health Policy
+One of the growing areas of Faculty teaching is distance-based learning, with MScs in Public Health and Global Health Policy.
+In 2019/20, over 370 students were registered for our face-to-face Masters programmes and 1367 students were registered for distance learning MScs.

-The Faculty has also reorganized and expanded its research degree (MPhil/PhD; DrPH) training.
+The faculty has also reorganized and expanded its research degree (MPhil/PhD; DrPH) training.
+Currently there are about 164 students and 36 staff members registered for a research degree.